 This 2.5hour sailing experience is the perfect way to capture the beauty of Knysna.
 Let our sails carry you through the Knysna estuary and towards the iconic Knysna Heads.
 Observe the archaic caves, coves and rock formations that skirt the passage way through the Knysna heads, out into the big blue.

 Let our crew entertain you with their sailing skills as they traverse the salty swells of the Indian ocean, while you unwind.
 Enjoy the scenery and the abundance of marine and bird life, the one of a kind coastline and the boundless Indian ocean, where we sail and let the wind guide us.
-Once back on the placid waters of the estuary, the crew will lay out a feast of appetizing finger foods, breads and spreads.
+Once back on the placid waters of the estuary, the crew will lay out a feast of appetizing savoury snacks, cheeses and seasonal fruits.
 Order a round of drinks and cheers to an amazing sailing experience, before heading back to our mooring.

 All our trips are ocean going trips and are weather and sea conditions dependent.
 The skipper in charge of the vessel will make a judgement call on these conditions and this can only be determined at the time of departure.
 Conditions are influenced by tide, wind direction, wind speed and the swell at sea, therefore going out through the Knysna Heads, and out to sea, is never guaranteed.